I-am-Future/Snake_on_android/README.md

 c) righttop button can adjust the speed-slow, medium, and fast.

-d) hope you could enjoy!
-A release .apk for all android devices will be uploaded later!
+d) hope you can enjoy!
+A release .apk for all android devices is at Snake.zip in the homepage!

 ## Getting Started